RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/overview.md

 Many existing sidechains will likely reduce their trust assumptions and gravitate towards rollup models as the tech becomes available.
 Also, many of the upcoming rollups will initially launch as sidechains.
 This would be a similar route compared to the gradual development of Ethereum L2s, which ran in production for years before nearly any of them had working proofs (fraud or validity) to enforce transaction validity.

 ## Future Vision
 The roadmap includes expanding the utility and performance of Bitcoin by maintaining the core ethos of the network while introducing enhancements that do not alter the base layer.
-Core DAO envisions a more interconnected and functionally diverse blockchain ecosystem where Bitcoin's foundational strengths are leveraged to support new and emerging technologies and applications in DeFi.
-Core DAO has a series of development plans on its roadmap:
+Core Chain envisions a more interconnected and functionally diverse blockchain ecosystem where Bitcoin's foundational strengths are leveraged to support new and emerging technologies and applications in DeFi.
+Core Chain has a series of development plans on its roadmap:

 * **Local fee markets:** These can make transactions more predictable and potentially cheaper.
 * **Atomic swaps:** Leveraging HTLCs, atomic swaps could be used for general purposes.